 Please do not be angry at me and treat me as someone who deserves a few choice words.
 I would actually meet up with you if you lived near Detroit?
 My email is email@example.com

 I know there is no hope of reasoning with people like this.
-They believe they have a supernatural relationship with Jesus and the Bible is the blinders they wear as they trod the path of life.
+They believe they have a supernatural relationship with Jesus and the Bible is the blinders they wear as they trample everyone who doesn’t think EXACTLY like they do.

-That said, I wanted you to see how a comment of SUPPORT on a Christian blog turned into a personal attack.
-An attack, I might add that says far more about them, their insecurities, and their religion than it does me.
+I wanted you to see how a comment of SUPPORT on a Christian blog turned into a personal attack.
+An attack, I might add that says far more about them, their insecurities, and their religion, than it does me.